SD cards/ USB storage

 - When purchasing SD cards, always buy a quality brand such as SanDisk, Kingston or Lexar.

-- If data is to be logged to a USB storage device, the optional RLCAB073 cable or the RLACS237 start/stop logging switch with USB port is required.
-Racelogic recommend good quality USB storage media - write speeds above 7 MB/s (4 MB/s absolute minimum), a speed class of 10 (4 absolute minimum) and good USB chipsets are essential.
+- If data is to be logged to a USB storage device, the optional RLCAB073 cable or the RLACS237 start/stop logging switch with a USB port is required.
+Racelogic recommends good quality USB storage media - write speeds above 7 MB/s (4 MB/s absolute minimum), a speed class of 10 (4 absolute minimum) and good USB chipsets are essential.

 VBOX Video HD2 supports both FAT32 and exFAT file formats - this means that the majority of SD cards/ USB memory of any size can be used out of the box.

-- exFAT reformatting can be done directly within Windows by right clicking on the media and selecting 'Format'.
+- exFAT reformatting can be done directly within Windows by right-clicking on the media and selecting 'Format'.

-- FAT32 reformatting for media with sizes up to 32 GB can be done directly within Windows by right clicking on the media and selecting 'Format'.
+- FAT32 reformatting for media with sizes up to 32 GB can be done directly within Windows by right-clicking on the media and selecting 'Format'.

-- If you would like to format media with sizes above 32 GB in to a FAT32 file system, this isn't something that can be done directly within windows as it is not the standard formatting for the file.
-However, many third party software programs can be used to reformat media to allow them to work correctly with our products - we can recommend This Tool as a free option from the SD card organisation.
+- If you would like to format media with sizes above 32 GB into a FAT32 file system, this isn't something that can be done directly within Windows as it is not the standard formatting for the file.
+However, many third-party software programs can be used to reformat media to allow them to work correctly with our products - we can recommend This Tool as a free option from the SD card organisation.